You: "You gave me the gun. You ordered me to pull the trigger."

 CONGRADULATIONS [sic] YOU CONTINUE TO BE A PERSON

 - You Were Hallucinating the Whole Time mocks both this and Ass Pulls, by having both happen with classic 8-bit games - where it turns out you keeping the ball away from the opposing paddle in Pong was you making a small child cry, the dots in Pac-Man are firefighters you just ate, and the enemy ships in Space Invaders are orphan children.

 YOU ARE A MONSTROUS HUMAN BEING.
 WHY DO YOU KEEP PLAYING...
 FOR ENTERTAINMENT?!?!?!
 YOU SICK BASTARD.
 YOU SHOULD THINK ABOUT WHAT YOU'VE DONE.

 Non-video game examples:

-- A close variant the Star Trek: Deep Space Nine episode "Rules of Engagement".
+- A close variant appears in the Star Trek: Deep Space Nine episode "Rules of Engagement".
 While trying to get Worf extradited to the Klingon Empire for accidentally destroying a passenger ship while defending a convoy against Klingon raiders, Klingon prosecutor Ch'pok brings up a holodeck program Worf was playing prior to the mission where, in the role of an ancient Klingon hero, the player is required to execute prisoners-of-war to advance the scenario, which Worf did.
 Ch'pok accuses the game of having influenced Worf's judgement and cuts off Jadzia when she tries to point out that the game doesn't give any other options.